troyblank/mass-reminder/README.md

     ::onlyDescription::

 to any calender description you will remove all time, location, and footer text information leaving Title and description only.

+##Trouble Shooting

+Sometimes Google API gives a invalid_grant error on a linux server; to fix this you must sync your clock

+    sudo ntpdate -s time.nist.gov

 ##License